-Five Concordia faculty members exhibited original pieces of art in the Marxhausen Gallery of Art from Feb.
-22 to March 27.
-There was an opening reception on Sunday, March 1, from 1 to 4 p.m. with an artist talk at 2 p.m. in the gallery.
+The five Concordia art professors will exhibit original pieces of art in the Marxhausen Gallery of Art from Jan.
+7 to Feb.
+8. There will be an opening reception from 1-4 p.m., Sunday, Jan.
+13 with an artist talk at 2 p.m. in the gallery.

-“The exhibit provided an opportunity for the campus and the Seward community to see the recent results of current research being completed by this community's department of art,” said James Bockelman, director of the Marxhausen.
-“It provided the art faculty with a public forum in which to present their ideas and potentially receive feedback from their academic peers, as well as from members of the surrounding community.”
+“The biennial exhibit of faculty art work is a common occurrence on most colleges and universities throughout the United States,” said James Bockelman, director of the Marxhausen.
+“A faculty show provides an opportunity for the campus and Seward community to see the recent results of current research being completed by Concordia’s art department.
+And it provides the art faculty with a public forum in which they can present their ideas and potentially receive feedback from their academic peers and the surrounding community.”

-The exhibit was open to the public and free of charge.
-The Marxhausen Gallery is located in Jesse Hall and is open Monday–Friday from 11 a.m. to 4 p.m. and Saturday and Sunday from 1 p.m. to 4 p.m.
+The exhibit is open to the public and free of charge.
+The Marxhausen Gallery is located in Jesse Hall and is open from 11 a.m. to 4 p.m., Monday–Friday and 1-4 p.m. on the weekends.